ahmedyar7/database-project/README.md

 ## Project Overview 📚

 This project aims to replicate the entire database of the Telemart website into MySQL.
-The project includes setting up the database schema, populating it with sample data, performing various queries, and creating an Entity-Relationship Diagram (ERD) for the database.
+The project includes setting up the database schema, populating it with sample data, performing various queries, and creating an Entity-Relationship Diagram (ERD) for the database..

 ## Contributors🙌
 <span>